Anion exchange membrane electrolysis: Challenges

 Degraded AEM Fumatech FAA3-PK-75 after mechanical strength testing to evaluate the mechanical properties of the membrane.

 The major technical challenge facing a consumer level AEM electrolyser is the short device lifetime or longevity.
 The lifetimes of PEM electrolyser stacks range from 20,000 h to 80,000 h.
 Literature surveys have found that AEM electrolyser durability is demonstrated to be >2000 h, >12,000 h, and >700 h for pure water-fed (Pt group catalyst on anode and cathode), concentrated KOH-fed, and 1wt% K_{2}CO_{3}-fed respectively.

 In particular, many AEM breakdown at temperatures higher than 60 °C, AEM that can tolerate the presence of O_{2}, high pH, and temperatures exceeding 60 °C are needed.

 Like PEM electrolyzers, gas cross-over is an issue.
 Gas cross-over is when oxygen gas flows back through the membrane to the hydrogen half-cell and reacts on the cathode side to form water, which reduces the efficiency of the cell.
-Gas cross-over can pose a safety hazard as a gas mixture of greater than 4%mol hydron is explosive.
+Gas cross-over can pose a safety hazard as a gas mixture of greater than 4%mol hydrogen is explosive.